 Technology adoption always starts with pioneers.
 Never has technology been adopted by all people at once.
 But the more people are involved, the faster the technology will be adopted (like Metcalfe’s law states, the more users in the system, the more useful and efficient it becomes).

-In 2020, KLOUDIP became both a pioneer and a popularizer of technologies on the Sri Lankan roads.
+In 2020, KLOUDIP became both a pioneer and a popularizer of fleet management technologies.

 Pioneering technologies in 2020